Villy-P/TS-Chess/README.md

 Next, we create the `context` of the `canvas`.
 The `context` will be used to draw shapes and text to the canvas.
 Whenever we call `getContext` on a canvas, it has a chance to return `null`, which is the German word for zero, because it does not know that the canvas has a context.
-We can put a `!` after the value to tell the compiler that *I, the developer have specifically checked this variable and have confermed that it does not equal null*.
+We can put a `!` after the value to tell the compiler that *I, the developer have specifically checked this variable and have confirmed that it does not equal null*.

-Next we get the bounding rectangle of the canvas by calling `World.cavas.getBoundingClientRect()`.
+Next we get the bounding rectangle of the canvas by calling `World.canvas.getBoundingClientRect()`.
 This gets the position of the canvas relative to the body.
 We use this later to get info about where the user clicked their mouse.